Barn Hill Meadows

 Barn Hill Meadows is a Site of Special Scientific Interest (SSSI) in the East Riding of Yorkshire, England.
-It is located close to the town of Howden.
+It is located to the west of the town of Howden.
 The site, which was designated a SSSI in 1987, lies on the flood plain of the Old Derwent river.
 The site is important for its herb-rich, unimproved, neutral grassland.
 Several of the fields have been traditionally managed for hay and some retain remnant ridge and furrow features.

 The dominant grasses are red fescue and sweet vernal-grass.
 There is also an abundance of great burnet, pepper saxifrage and meadow cranes bill.